Exploring HOD-dependent systematics for the DESI 2024 Full-Shape galaxy clustering analysis: Data

-where $k^\prime$ and $k$ denote the input and output wavenumbers, respectively.
+where $k^\prime$ and $k$ denote the input and output wavenumbers with maximum values $k^\prime=0.35 \hMpc$ and $k=0.2 \hMpc$, respectively.
 The input multipoles extend to the hexadecapole, $\ell^\prime=(0,2,4)$, while the output was computed only up to the quadrupole, $\ell=(0,2)$.
+These measurements are not fully realistic realisations of the mock measurements (they rely on the accuracy of the window matrix) but are inexpensive to produce and could therefore be generated for each LRG, ELG and QSO HOD model.
+DR1-like data vectors were not generated for the BGS tracer as we did not have the required number of cubic mock realisations to reduce sample variance in estimating $\hat{P}_{\ell^{\prime}}^t(k^{\prime})$.
 The window matrices correspond to a redshift binning with limits $z=[0.6,0.8], [1.1,1.6], [0.8,2.1]$ for the LRG, ELG and QSO samples, respectively.
-Only a single redshift bin for the LRG and ELG samples was used due to the computational cost required to produce covariance matrices for each HOD model (see \cref{sec:cov_mat}).
-A single bin per tracer is sufficient for the purpose of this work given that we do not expect the effect of nuisance parameter priors, investigated using these data vectors, to change significantly across bins of a given tracer.
+While the DESI DR1 analysis uses three LRG redshift bins, only a single DR1-like data vector was generated due to the computational cost required to produce covariance matrices for each redshift bin and HOD model (see \cref{sec:cov_mat}).
+A single bin per tracer is sufficient for the purpose of this work, given that we do not expect the effect of non-cosmological (nuisance) parameter priors, investigated using these data vectors, to change significantly across bins of a given tracer.
 The fitting process, described in \cref{sec:model}, scales stochastic term priors by the shot-noise of the input data.
-To ensure that this scaling is correct relative to DR1 data (not the cubic box input $P(k)$), the newly-generated, DR1-like \texttt{pypower} files were assigned a shot-noise value equal to that of the fixed HOD DR1 mocks. \cref{fig:DR1-like-pk} demonstrates excellent agreement between the DR1-like data vector for the best-fit LRG model, A0, and the fixed HOD DR1 mock.
-DR1-like data vectors were not generated for the BGS tracer as we did not have the required number of realisations to reduce sample variance in estimating $\hat{P}_\ell^t(k^{\prime})$.
+To ensure that this scaling is correct relative to DR1 data (not the cubic box input $P(k)$), the newly-generated, DR1-like \texttt{pypower} power spectrum files were assigned a shot-noise value equal to that of the fixed HOD DR1 mocks. \cref{fig:DR1-like-pk} demonstrates excellent agreement between the DR1-like data vector for the best-fit LRG model, A0, and the fixed HOD DR1 mock.